MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 1. In the **Addresses** field, enter *0.0.0.0*.
 1. In the **Subnet Prefix Length** field, enter *32*.
 1. Select **Save**.
-1. Clear your browser cache.
+1. **IMPORTANT!** Clear your browser cache.
+Otherwise you will be playing video fragments that are in the cache.
 1. Refresh the Azure Media Player browser window.
 You should receive a streaming error.

 ## Create a private endpoint